 During business hours, Paul works as a lawyer for AT&T. He has a lovely wife, daughter, and son.

-Tommy will never forget the day he wondered into the back of that comic book store in college.
+Tommy will never forget the day he wandered into the back of that comic book store in college.
 He didn’t really know why the store had a huge collection of anime and kung fu movies and he sure as heck wasn’t going to question why they rented for only $2 for a whole weekend.
 Imagine the look you might see on a kid’s face who’s experiencing Christmas for the first time.
 The same look would grace his face for the next four years every time he entered that store.
 There was just something about Asian cinema.
 Something that spoke to him.
 When he got the opportunity to work as a board member for the biggest Asian film festival in the southwest he couldn’t say anything but “yes”.
 Enthusiastically.

 During the festival he wears a lot of hats.
 He’s the Festival Liaison.
 That means he’s all over the city making sure AFFD has a good relationship with the other festivals in town.
 He’s the Volunteer Coordinator.
 That means he’s out looking for and organizing all the wonderful people that help us out during the festival and make us look so good.
 He’s the Education Coordinator.
 That means he’s communicating with other film educators all over town and making sure their students get the opportunity to be a part of AFFD each year.
 And finally he’s the On-Site Operations Director.
 That means he’s the guy to go to if you have any problem at the festival itself.
 He’ll be at the table.
 Like always.

-In his real life he has been working at Garland High School as the film teacher for the last eleven years.
+In his real life he has been working at Garland High School as the film teacher for the last decade plus years.
 Since he’s been at GHS he’s done everything in his power to get more and more opportunities for his kids and to get them experience in the Dallas film community at large.
 It’s one of those jobs that’s a bit all-consuming.

 When he’s not wrangling children, critiquing student films or answering volunteer emails he can usually be found at home.
 It’s here he’s created his own nerd-mecca.
 Reading comics, watching movies, playing video games, and enjoying Dungeons and Dragons with his friends are just some of the things on his list of favorite activities.
 Rule of thumb: If it’s nerdy in any way, he probably does it with some regularity.